jasedragon/rea-challenge/README.md

 * In order to control costs, instance types will be [limited by IAM policy](deploy/policy/Limit_EC2_instance_types.json).
 (WIP)
 * In order to configure the OS and deploy the Sinatra application, an ssh keypair is required.
 Instructions for generating one can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#new-console) Ensure you download the private key in pem format and take note of the AWS "Name" for the keypair and set that in the [vars file](deploy/terraform/terraform.tfvars)

-, as well as associating the EC2 instances with a pre-defined AWS security group.
-* The application will be installed on an AWS EC2 machine.

 ### Dev Environment
 These instructions assume the developer is using a Linux OS.